What is an SMS Bulk service? What are the different forms of bulk messaging and how do they work?

 MO-SMS Call flow for short or long code:

-2. The mobile subscriber sends an SMS to a long or short code.
-The roaming MSC sends mo SMS to the SMSC of the serving mobile operator.
+- The mobile subscriber sends an SMS to a long or short code.
+In turn, the roaming MSC sends an MO SMS to the SMSC of the serving mobile operator.

 What are the services provided by a bulk SMS provider?